Recreation Center

 Smarter Use of Resources

-Facility Right-Sizing: Some centers' facilities that have reached the end of their useful lives will be repurposed into something that better serves the surrounding community without spreading resources too thin.
+Facility Right-Sizing: Some centers' facilities that have reached the end of their useful lives will be repurposed to better serve the surrounding community, without spreading resources too thin.

 Target: At least 14 centers will be repurposed to realign the portfolio of recreation centers to ensure long-term financial sustainability.